monsoonmaelstrom/book2/book2.md

 “What happened?”

-“I don’t know,” I tell him as I turn to slide into the water.
+“I don’t know,” I answer as I turn to slide into the water.
 “Not exactly, anyway.
 I’ll explain what I can later, but I don’t have it in me to do it right now.”

 “Okay.”

-I slide below the surface of the water letting it rush over my face and hair, almost as soon as I do, Liam’s hands are reaching into the tub pulling me up.
+I sink below the surface of the water letting it rush over my face and hair, almost as soon as I do, Liam’s hands are reaching into the tub pulling me up.

 “Don’t.
 Please.”